You only have one chance so make sure your business card design is memorable and will make a great first impression.

-Tip #4 – Make Your Business Card Easy To Read
+Tip #4 – Make Your Business Card Design Easy To Read

 Unless you’re an artist and wish to use your business card to show off certain skills, keep your business card legible.
 Avoid unique fancy fonts and keep the font size large enough to be read easily.
 Do not try to reduce the font size to fit more words onto the card (refer back to Tip #2 and #3).
 You don’t want the recipient to get distracted from the core information they need to know, or worse yet, discard the business card because they couldn’t read it.
 You want people to be able to read and grab your information at a quick glance.

 Tip #5 – Choose a Spectacular Finish

-There are several effective business card design options that can help make your card stand out, such as:
+There are several great business card design options that can help make your card stand out, such as:

 - Printing on both sides of the card